 Samoan Cultural Village

-An absolute must see and first stop in your Samoa vacation should be the Samoan Cultural Village.
-The two hour free tour each weekday at 10:30 AM is impressively in depth, and offers insight into the culture that will surround you during your stay in Samoa.
+An absolute must see and ideally first stop in your Samoa vacation should be the Samoan Cultural Village.
+Two hour long free tours are offered Tuesdays, Wednesdays, and Thursdays at 10:30 AM.
+Tours are impressively in depth, and offer insight into the culture that will surround you during your stay in Samoa.

 From the preparation of an umu (Samoan earth oven), to traditional wood working and bark cloth preparation (tapa), you will find your time at the Samoan Cultural Village well spent.